API Reference

 What if a property isn't supported

 First, if you have the time, please open an issue (opens in a new tab).
 Most properties are trivial to add support for.
-If time isn't your best friend then there's a workaround for unsupported properties.
+If time isn't your best friend then there's a workaround.

 There is no way to add unsafe behaviour to CSS definitions.
 We prefer to keep improving the overall safety of styled-ppx via requests/issues rather than allowing a method for unsafe functionality - doing so would negate the whole purpose of styled-ppx.